MonoTech01/WireShark/Where and How to capture packets.md

 # Before Capturing:

-Impact: Consider who/what is affected (individuals, groups, specific areas) and if the capture is continuous, ongoing, or temporary.
+- Impact: Consider who/what is affected (individuals, groups, specific areas) and if the capture is continuous, ongoing, or temporary.
-Applications: Identify the applications involved (email, database, etc.).
+- Applications: Identify the applications involved (email, database, etc.).
-Servers: Determine if servers are local or cloud-based.
+- Servers: Determine if servers are local or cloud-based.
-Network Path: Trace the network path the traffic traverses.
+- Network Path: Trace the network path the traffic traverses.

-Capture Methods (Switched Environments):
+# Capture Methods (Switched Environments):

-# Wireshark on Endpoint (Pros & Cons):
+## Wireshark on Endpoint - Local Capture

-Pros: Quick and easy setup.
+- Pros: Quick and easy setup.
-Cons: Increases workload on the machine/server.
+- Cons: Increases workload on the machine/server.
-SPAN/Mirror:

-Description: Instructs a switch/router/firewall to forward packets to a monitoring port.
+## SPAN/Mirror - Instructs a switch/router/firewall to forward packets to a monitoring port.
-Pros: Capture traffic from the internal network.
+- Pros: Capture traffic from the internal network.
-Cons: Avoid overloading the monitoring port by limiting the number of forwarded ports.
+- Cons: Avoid overloading the monitoring port by limiting the number of forwarded ports.

-# TAP:

-Description: A hardware device inserted between client and server to capture traffic.
+## TAP - A hardware device inserted between client and server to capture traffic.

-Capturing at Multiple Locations:
+## Capturing at Multiple Locations

-Reason: Packet captures from different points (client vs. server) can reveal variations in network traffic.
+- Reason: Packet captures from different points (client vs. server) can reveal variations in network traffic.
 Identifying Retransmissions:

-Recommendation: Capture from both client and server sides for better troubleshooting.
+- Recommendation: Capture from both client and server sides for better troubleshooting.

-# Capture Filters:
+# Capture Filters

-Use Cases: When you know exactly what traffic to capture (e.g., TCP traffic).
+- Use Cases: When you know exactly what traffic to capture (e.g., TCP traffic).
-Caution: Filters can exclude relevant conversations.
+- Caution: Filters can exclude relevant conversations.
-Recommendation: Capture everything and filter later for better analysis.
+- Recommendation: Capture everything and filter later for better analysis.

-Wireshark Capture Interface:
+# Wireshark Capture Interface:

-Start/Stop: Blue fin (start), red box (stop).
+- Start/Stop: Blue fin (start), red box (stop).
-Capture Options:
+- Capture Options:
-Promiscuous mode: Capture all traffic (not just for your device).
+- Promiscuous mode: Capture all traffic (not just for your device).
-Snaplen: Controls the amount of data captured per packet (default captures entire frame).
+- Snaplen: Controls the amount of data captured per packet (default captures entire frame).
-Buffer: Defines the capture data rate.
+- Buffer: Defines the capture data rate.
-Interface Management: Limit the interfaces Wireshark sees.
+- Interface Management: Limit the interfaces Wireshark sees.

-Capturing Intermittent Problems:
+# Capturing Intermittent Problems

-Solution: Long-term capture configuration to record even unexpected issues.
+- Solution: Long-term capture configuration to record even unexpected issues.
-Long-Term Capture Configuration:
+- Long-Term Capture Configuration:

   Go to Capture Options.

   Choose an interface.

   Go to Output.

   Start Capture.

-Ring Buffer:
+# Ring Buffer

-Function: Splits the capture into manageable files of a specific size.
+- Function: Splits the capture into manageable files of a specific size.
-Benefits: Easier to track and analyze captures with timestamps (helps identify incidents).
+- Benefits: Easier to track and analyze captures with timestamps (helps identify incidents).

-Saving Captured Traffic:
+# Saving Captured Traffic:

-File Naming: Assign a descriptive name and save location.
+- File Naming: Assign a descriptive name and save location.
-Output Format: pcapng (recommended for capturing metadata).
+- Output Format: pcapng (recommended for capturing metadata such as file comments, packet level comments, etc)
-File Segmentation: Choose automatic file creation options (by size or number).
-Command-Line Capture (dumpcap):